enzo-project/enzo-dev/doc/manual/source/physics/star_particles.rst

 For some applications, it may be desireable to create stars only at local density peaks.
-For this purpose, setting ``H2StarMakerUseLocalDensityMax`` = 1 will check if the cell being considered for star formation has the higest density of any cell in the +/- one cell in the x, y, and z directions.
+For this purpose, setting ``H2StarMakerUseLocalDensityMax`` = 1 will check if the cell being considered for star formation has the highest density of any cell in the +/- one cell in the x, y, and z directions.
 If does not have the highest density among these six neighbors, it will not form stars.
-This scheme can only be used if ``H2StarMakerUseSobolev`` = 1, because that routine is needed to calculate the local density gradients.
+This scheme can only be used if ``H2StarMakerUseSobolev =1 ``, because that routine is needed to calculate the local density gradients.

 This star_maker routine can generate a large number of diagnostic outputs in text files created at runtime.
 These files are not created by default.
-They can be turned on by setting ``H2StarMakerWriteLogFiles`` to 1.
+They can be turned on by setting ``H2StarMakerWriteLogFiles = 1``.

 **Important Note**: There is no feedback scheme corresponding to this star maker, so don't set StarParticleFeedback = 2048.
 Instead the user